-- Making funds and processes available to effectively accommodate the company's health and safety needs - Ensuring performance and behavior meet the requirements of the company's health and safety program - Encouraging employee and contractor involvement in the safety process - Ensuring all operations, including those of contractors and subcontractors meet government safety requirements - Ensuring all incidents are reported and where necessary, work with the Health and Safety Committee to investigated and corrective action taken to prevent a recurrence - Ensure all work sites/work areas are kept free of hazards that could cause slips, trips, falls or any such accident. - Ensuring workers are adequately qualified to perform their work - Ensuring training needs are identified and met - Taking the necessary action to correct any unsafe working conditions brought to their attention by workers - Understanding, implementing, and enforcing applicable Acts, Regulations, Codes, Codes of Practice, Standard Operating Procedures, and associated Safe Work Programs and Guidelines - Providing appropriate supervision at worksites - Providing appropriate, safe, and well-maintained safety equipment for each task - Evaluation and monitoring the company's Substance Abuse, and Violence / Harassment in the Workplace Program on an ongoing basis - Completing a risk assessment at least every year for all safety sensitive job positions. - Conducting or participating in Health and Safety worksite inspections. - Provide the Health and Safety Committee any support to accomplish any duties of the Health and Safety Committee.
+- Making funds and processes available to effectively accommodate the company's health and safety needs. - Ensuring performance and behavior meet the requirements of the company's health and safety program. - Encouraging employee and contractor involvement in the safety process - Ensuring all operations, including those of contractors and subcontractors, meet government safety requirements. - Ensuring all incidents are reported and where necessary, work with the Health and Safety Committee to investigate and ensure corrective action has been taken to prevent a recurrence. - Ensure all work sites/work areas are kept free of hazards that could cause slips, trips, falls or any such accident. - Ensuring workers are qualified to perform their work. - Ensuring training needs are identified and met. - Taking the necessary action to correct any unsafe working conditions brought to their attention by workers. - Understanding, implementing, and enforcing applicable Acts, Regulations, Codes, Codes of Practice, Standard Operating Procedures, and associated Safe Work Programs and Guidelines - Providing appropriate supervision at worksites - Providing appropriate, safe, and well-maintained safety equipment for each task - Evaluation and monitoring the company's Substance Abuse, and Violence / Harassment in the Workplace Program on an ongoing basis. - Completing a risk assessment at least every year for all safety sensitive job positions. - Conducting or participating in Health and Safety worksite inspections. - Provide the Health and Safety Committee with any support needed to accomplish its duties.

-6.3.2 Vice President of Operations
+6.2.2 Vice President of Operations

-- Ensure the smooth, efficient, and effective operation of in-office activities, tasks, and procedures - Coordinate all corporate programs - Provide leadership within all areas - Build strong working relationships with fellow employees - Work with others to ensure programs are booked appropriately and resources, both human and equipment, are positioned effectively - Troubleshoot on-site problems and initiate customer centric solutions - Participate in corporate administrative meetings - Participate in additional projects and ventures as needed and provided by corporate administration - Keep the company president informed concerning problems or issues that arise on a day-to-day basis - Provide the Health and Safety Committee any support to accomplish any duties of the Health and Safety Committee
+- Ensure the smooth, efficient, and effective operation of in-office activities, tasks, and procedures. - Help coordinate all company programs. - Provide leadership within all areas, building strong working relationships with fellow employees. - Work with others to ensure programs are booked appropriately and resources, both human and equipment, are positioned effectively. - Troubleshoot on-site problems and initiate customer centric solutions.

+- Participate in additional projects and ventures as needed. - Keep the company president informed concerning problems or issues that arise on a day-to-day basis. - Provide the Health and Safety Committee any support to accomplish any duties of the Health and Safety Committee

-6.3.3 General Staff
+6.2.3 General Staff

-- Drive to the office using the S.A.F.E.R.TM System of Defensive Driving - Open the office, make coffee when required and clean lunchroom if needed - Keep all areas free of hazards that could cause slips, trips, falls or any such accident - Answer and direct incoming calls - Attend to walk in customers - Customer service (over the phone and in person) - Accept and process payments from customers paying for courses - Complete required work as per position - Schedule driving lessons for class 5 courses offered by Fleet Safety International - Print course completions for students who have successfully completed their training - Verify instructor time sheets as per accountings requests - Help customers with question on online courses - Organize incoming and outgoing mail correspondence - Organize and prepare course materials for classroom instructors - Close the office and set the alarm system only if you are the last person in the office
+- Drive to the office using the S.A.F.E.R.TM System of Defensive Driving - Open/close the office, make coffee when required and clean lunchroom if needed. - Keep all areas free of hazards that could cause slips, trips, falls or any such accident. - Customer Service, by answering and directing incoming calls, and attend to walk in customers, Instructors and or any FSI employee. - Accept and process payments from customers paying for courses. - Complete required work as per their position - Verify instructor time sheets. - Handle support emails as required for online courses. - Organize incoming and outgoing mail correspondence.

-6.3.4 Health and Safety Committee
+6.2.4 Health and Safety Committee